digexp/sample-angular4-script-application/README.md

 This sample illustrates building an Angular CLI application and deploying it as a JSR-286 portlet.
 It includes all the configuration and build steps needed to get the application running smoothly in WebSphere Portal.

-[Angular CLI](https://cli.angular.io/) is a command line tool that allowed developers to quickly get their applications up and running.
+[Angular CLI](https://cli.angular.io/) is a command line tool that allows developers to quickly get their applications up and running.
 This sample showcases a simple contact list written in [Angular 4](https://angular.io/).

 With the IBM Script Portlet, any JavaScript framework application can be imported as a JSR-286 portlet and hosted on WebSphere Portal.
 Since the sample application is platform agnostic, the same code can be run as a portlet or mobile app, allowing reuse over multiple devices and platforms.